mueller-kai/Arduino_Led-Matrices-for-Driving-Simulator/README.md

 This code visualizes arrows on a LED Matrix.
-Navigation messages are read from the CAN-Bus and the corresponding Arrow visualization is shown.
+Navigation messages are read from the CAN-Bus and the corresponding arrow visualization is shown.

 in other words:
 Navigation message: Turn right